ianhaddock/motorsort/README.md

 * `-e COPY_FILES='True'` copy files instead of using hardlinks
 * `-e CONFIG_PATH='path/to/config'` change config directory path

-## PLEX Integration
+### Logging
-MotorSort checks for new content automatically, and once configured can be left to run unattended.
-Each run will output brief diagnostic information into the container log:
+Each run will output summary diagnostic information into the container log:

 ```
 $ docker logs motorsort